SiliconLabs/bluetooth_mesh_stack_features/provisioning/embedded_provisioner/README.md

 ## Requirements

-  - Simplicity Studio 5 with the latest GSDK
+  - Simplicity Studio 5 with the latest SiSDK
   - 2x SiliconLabs WSTK with Radio Boards (for example BRD4162A)

 ## Known limitations: